Our 4 Best Privacy Browsers Picks for iOS

 (Another option is configuring Safari for privacy on iOS.)

-These privacy browsers are all available in the App Store.
+The privacy browsers you'll find listed in this post are all available in the App Store.

-However, Focus is all about simplicity and user privacy from the jump.
-It's also only available on mobile operating systems such as iOS and Android.
+However, Focus is all about simplicity and user privacy from first launch; there is not a lot of setting tweaking required to reap the benefits of Firefox Focus.
+Additionally, it's only available on mobile operating systems such as iOS and Android.

 For some people, this level of minimalism in a mobile browser might be a deal breaker.